 Misty’s still annoying here, and Ash is still relatable and likable, even if he still has a lot to learn.

 Next episode, Ash Catches a Pokemon.
 Caterpie joins the group (Oh sorry, spoilers!), one of the rare times Ash catches a Pokemon without needing to spend an entire episode bonding with it.
-We also get the rare treat of him catching TWO Pokemon in one episode, marking Pidgeotto’s debut.
-I really love Pidgeotto; hate the hell out of how he gets treated over the series.
+We also get the rare treat of him catching two Pokemon in one episode, marking Pidgeotto’s debut.
+I really love Pidgeotto – hate how he gets treated over the series.
 We also have a cute little episode just getting to know Caterpie and seeing it trying to bond with Bitchy—Err, Misty.

 If you enjoy my work and would like to help support my blog, please consider donating at my Ko-Fi page.
 Thank you! ♥